 Preventive Care for Cats

-An annual exam is vital for preventive care.
+An annual exam is vital for pet wellness and preventive care.
 The thorough physical examination of your cat’s overall physical condition each year establishes what is normal for your pet, as well as finding any changes early which aids in detecting any potential health problems.
-In addition to the physical, the veterinarian can discuss any preventative recommendations based on your cat’s age, overall health, breed and lifestyle.
+In addition to the physical, the veterinarian can discuss any preventative recommendations based on your cat’s age, overall health, breed, and lifestyle.

 Annual screening for external and internal parasites is also recommended.
 Methods of preventing parasites will also be discussed.
 Geriatric blood work may be indicated.

 Vaccinations are based on your cat’s age and lifestyle.
-Routine vaccination for Distemper and Rabies are recommended.
-All cats are required by New York State to be vaccinated for rabies (even the indoor only ones)!
+Routine vaccination for Distemper and Rabies is recommended.
+All cats are required by New York State to be vaccinated for rabies (even the indoor-only ones)!
 Feline Leukemia vaccines are also available.

 Puppy and Kitten Care